 -

-Serve Potjiekos straight from the casserole with rice, mielie pap (Namibian polenta), or simply as is.
+Serve the Potjiekos directly from the pot with rice, mielie pap (Namibian polenta), or simply as is.

 -